pablo-abc/uvu-expect/README.md

 #### .match

 Asserts that your target contains the supplied sub string, or matches the supplied regular expression.
+If the target provided is either an object or array, it will assert that the value "matches" the target,

+You can use [matchers](#matchers) to make the comparison less strict.

 Alias: `.matches`